eigenmiao/Rickrack/README.md

 <div align="right"><a href="#table-of-content">[-> Back to TOC <-]</a></div>

+# Contributing
+This project welcomes contributions of all types.
+Recommending Rickrack to people you know, writing reviews for Rickrack on websites, help spec'ing, design, documentation, finding bugs, etc. can all help the project grow better.

 # License
 ## License for Rickrack
 Rickrack is a free software, which is distributed in the hope that it will be useful, but without any warranty.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 See the [GNU General Public License 3.0 (GPL 3.0)](https://www.gnu.org/licenses/) for more details.